obsidianmd/obsidian-help/en/How to/Format your notes.md

 ### Tables

-You can create tables by assembling a list of words and dividing the header from the content with dashes `-`, (press the minus key on your keyboard to get this symbol), and then separating each column with a pipe `|`:
+You can create tables by assembling a list of words and dividing the header from the content with hyphens, `-`, and then separating each column with a pipe `|`:

 ```md
 |First Header | Second Header|